 Most people know the classic symptoms of heart attack, including crushing chest pain and severe pain in one or both arms.
 However, women are more likely to have heart disease in smaller blood vessels, which cause different symptoms.

 Although women can experience chest pain, it’s often not the most prominent symptom of a heart attack.

-Women are more likely to have symptoms unrelated to chest pain, such as:
+Women are more likely to have other symptoms such as:

 - Neck, shoulder, upper back or abdominal discomfort

 - Profuse or abnormal sweating

 Because these symptoms usually are not associated with a heart attack, many women take longer to come to the hospital than men, resulting in more damage to the heart muscle.
 Therefore, women with the risk factors listed above should keep a close eye on their health through regular blood pressure and cholesterol screenings.